Peerly - AI Skill

 FURTHER DEVELOPMENT

 The learner side is built.
-The skill sharer side is not, and that's the most important gap.
-How does James get his story onto Peerly in the first place?
-The next sprint would design the contribution flow: a prompt triggered inside Langdock after a successful session, a simple story builder, and settings for managing coffee chat availability.
-I would also run a first user test with someone matching Sandra's profile.
+The skill sharer side is not.
+The next sprint would design the contribution flow: a prompt triggered inside the companies AI-tool after a successful session to share the prompt on the platform, a setting for managing coffee chat availability etc.